-I've a great recipe which uses yoghurt as the main base for the sauce but even that uses tomato paste to colour and flavour.
+I've a great recipe which uses yoghurt as the main base for the sauce, a twist on a Rogan Josh, but even that uses tomato paste to colour and flavour.
 Thinking along the same lines, the curry I ended up with uses a rich paste of onion, garlic, chilli and ginger, lots of Indian spice and tamarind pulp, a sweet and sour fruit available in good Asian stores and one heavily used in Keralan food in south India.

 Tomatoless Beef and Squash Curry